-Our innovative modular house construction hub is located in Brooklyn, just 20 minutes from Melbourne CBD.
-A member of the Modscape team will be happy to show you through our display suite and factory to help you get a feel for the space and benefits of the way we approach prefabricated houses and modular construction.
-You are welcome to visit anytime between 10am-4pm Monday-Friday, or we are open Saturdays by appointment.
-If you would like to discuss a specific project in more detail, or are travelling from interstate, please call us in advance so we can ensure you make the most of your visit.
+Our innovative factory is located in Brooklyn, just 20 minutes from Melbourne CBD.
+A member of the Modscape team will be happy to show you through our display suite and factory to help you get a feel for how we approach modular construction, as well as its benefits.
+You are welcome to visit any time between 10am-4pm Monday-Friday, or we are open Saturdays by appointment.
+If you would like to discuss a specific project in more detail or are travelling from interstate, please call us in advance so we can ensure you make the most of your visit.

 The standard ceiling height of each Modscape module is 2.7m (9ft).
 For ceiling heights above this, or for cathedral or mezzanine style designs, we can stack modules to create greater ceiling heights.
-More information about module size and configuration can be found in our Modular Design Guide
+More information about module size and configuration can be found in our Modular Design Guide.

 Yes.
 Because they are modular both in concept and design, our constructions are extremely easy to add to in the future and we frequently design projects for clients that are built in different stages.
 This means you can build what you can afford now and add to your modular home later.

 LOGISTICS, SITE & ENERGY EFFICIENCY